Share this post

 Lemon oil's powerful antioxidant abilities are highly beneficial to the immune system, helping to reduce the destructive work of free radicals.

-Lemon oil can also encourage the production of white blood cells, an effect which is though to be due to the presence of the component d-limonene.
+Lemon oil can also encourage the production of white blood cells, an effect which is thought to be due to the presence of the component d-limonene.

 It has even been suggested that lemon oil plays a role in protecting the health of the liver, which is an important part of the immune system.